 If an overdose occurs call your doctor or 911.
 You may need urgent medical care.
 You may also contact the poison control center at 1-800-222-1222.

 A specific treatment to reverse the effects of asenapine does not exist.

 Drowsiness, insomnia, restlessness, fatigue, extrapyramidal symptoms, headache, weight gain, increased glucose, cholesterol abnormalities, temporary numbness of the mouth and tongue

 A skin reaction may occur by the transdermal system site during wear time or immediately after removal.
 Use a different transdermal system application site each day to limit the occurrence of skin reactions.

 Asenapine may increase the blood levels of a hormone called prolactin.
 Side effects of increased prolactin levels include females losing their period, production of breast milk and males losing their sex drive or possibly experiencing erectile problems.
 Long term (months or years) of elevated prolactin can lead to osteoporosis, or increased risk of bone fractures.

-Some people may develop muscle related side effects while taking asenapine The technical terms for these are “extrapyramidal effects” (EPS) and “tardive dyskinesia” (TD).
+Some people may develop muscle related side effects while taking asenapine.
+The technical terms for these are “extrapyramidal symptoms” (EPS) and “tardive dyskinesia” (TD).
 Symptoms of EPS include restlessness, tremor, and stiffness.
 TD symptoms include slow or jerky movements that one cannot control, often starting in the mouth with tongue rolling or chewing movements.